-Pick-up : You can pick up your items anytime after the show and when we are open after Dec 30th, but all must be picked up by Jan 9th, unless other arrangements have been made.
+Pick-up: You can pick up your items anytime after the show concludes and when we are open after Dec 30th, but all must be picked up by Jan 9th, unless other arrangements have been made.
 All payments will be made to artisans by Jan 10th.

 We ask that everyone fill out the paperwork to show their works (We will send upon request).

-Cost:$25 to enter up to 3 icons and $25 to enter up to 3 more and so on . .. .
-The Center asks 25% of the sales for its commission, fee included in this amount.
-Send check or pay with paypal below).
+Cost:$25 to enter up to 3 icons and $25 to enter up to 3 more and so on for processing.
+The Center asks 25% of the sales on top of entry fee.
+Send check or credit (with paypal below).
 Write checks to CBMA and send to above address.

 See you soon!